-Year 4 Spring 1 Technology Computing Art PE
+Year 4 Spring 1

+Technology Computing Art PE
-Structures: Pavilions

-In an introduction to pavilion architecture pupils experiment with frame structures before designing their own landscape and pavilion, using a wider range of materials and construction techniques.
+Structures: Pavilions In an introduction to pavilion architecture pupils experiment with frame structures before designing their own landscape and pavilion, using a wider range of materials and construction techniques.
+Design Exploring and designing within a given context/theme.
+Make Using a range of materials and equipment to create frame structures.
+Evaluate Discuss existing pavilions.
+Technical knowledge Mowing what a pavilion is.

-Design

-Exploring and designing within a given context/theme.

-Make

-Using a range of materials and equipment to create frame structures.

-Evaluate

-Discuss existing pavilions.

-Technical knowledge

-Knowing what a pavilion is.

 Building on prior knowledge of net structures and broadening knowledge of frame structures.
 Knowing that architects consider light, shadow and patterns when designing.

-Programming Robots- Lego NXT

-- . design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts . use sequence, selection, and repetition in programs; work with variables and various forms of input and output - use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs

-Programming Technic Lego robots.
+Programming Robots- Lego NXT design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts use sequence, selection, and repetition in programs; work with variables and various forms of input and output use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs Programming Technic Lego robots.
 Building, programming and debugging to make the robot achieve different tasks.
 Once the children have had the opportunity to experiment and achieve the tasks they can modify the robots to achieve their own objectives.

-Texture collage, weaving, threads, fibres, fabrics, surfaces, wood, clay

-- Build on all previous experiences. - Start to place more emphasis on observation and design of textural art. - Use initial sketches to aid work. - Continue experimenting with creating mood, feeling, movement and areas of interest. - Discuss different types of fabric/materials - Use initial sketches to aid fabric work.3D rainforest box(cross-curricula, DT).
+Texture collage, weaving, threads, fibres, fabrics, surfaces, wood, clay Build on all previous experiences.
+Start to place more emphasis on observation and design of textural art.
+Use initial sketches to aid work.
+Continue experimenting with creating mood, feeling, movement and areas of interest.
+Discuss different types of fabric/materials Use initial sketches to aid fabric work.
+3D rainforest box(cross-curricula, DT).
+Suggested Artists Henri Rousseau Fencing festival.

-Suggested Artists

-Henri Rousseau

-Fencing- delivered by access coaching.

-Fencing festival.

 Dance Skipping skills/dance.

-- Develop simple motifs.

-- Use different partner work devices.

-- Perform a dance with two sections A and B.

-- Capture the mood of a dance.

-- Develop an understanding of the individual skills needed for the festival.
+Develop simple motifs.
+Use different partner work devices.
+Perform a dance with two sections A and B. Capture the mood of a dance.
+Develop an understanding of the individual skills needed for the festival.

-Year 4 Spring 1 Music RE French PSHCE
+Year 4 Spring 1

+Music RE French PSHCE
-Trumpet

-The trumpet course is aimed at key stage 2 and contains interactive resources and detailed lesson plans.
+Trumpet The trumpet course is aimed at key stage 2 and contains interactive resources and detailed lesson plans.
 This is delivered by a North Tyneside Peripatetic teacher.

-Great Composers - Baroque period -Tudors, The Civil War and Revolution

-The Great Composers topic contains classical repertoire from the Medieval Period until the turn of the 21st Century including works by some of the most famous western composers.
+Belief Great Composers - Baroque period -Tudors, The Civil War and Revolution Expressions of Belief The Great Composers topic contains classical repertoire from the Medieval Period until the turn of the 21st Century including works by some of the most famous western composers.
 The collection is intended to provide a range of listening examples, some well known and some less so which can be used for assemblies, to create a positive working environment or as part of your curriculum work.

-• Handel-The arrival of the Queen of Sheba Children will learn a variety of songs taken from 'The Singing Strategy' and 'Charanga'

-Belief

-Authority

-Expressions of Belief

-Impact of Belief.

-What do Christians believe about Jesus?

-cont.
-Spring 2.

-Belief:

-Jesus as the Son of God - the significance of the incarnation, ministry, death and resurrection, showing the special nature of Jesus and what this means for Christians today [Incarnation and Salvation].

-Authority:

-- The significance of Jesus as the Son of God in Christian belief shown through key events in his life: birth, baptism, temptation, ministry, entry into Jerusalem, arrest, trial, crucifixion, resurrection. - The ministry of Jesus and Christian beliefs about Jesus: - o Jesus as teacher including selected parables - o Jesus as miracle worker healing miracles, nature - o Jesus having power to change lives e.g. disciples.
+Belief: - Handel-The arrival of the Queen of Sheba Christian belief how through key events in his life birth, baptism, temptation, ministry, enth winon, resurrection, show uses teacher - including selected parables to Jesus as teacher - including selected parables to Jesus as miracle worker - healing miracles, natur miracles • Handel-The arrival of the Queen of Sheba Christian beliefs about Jesus: • The significance of Jesus as the Son of God in Christian beliefs about Jesus: • Jesus as teacher - including selected parables • Jesus as miracle worker - healing miracles, natur miracles • Jesus as miracle worker - healing miracles, natur miracles • Jesus as miracle worker - healing miracles, natur miracles • Jesus as miracle worker - healing miracles, natur miracles • Jesus as miracle worker - healing miracles, natur miracles • Jesus as miracle worker - healing miracles, natur miracles • Jesus as importance for Chri Dreams and Goals Hopes and dreams Broken dreams Overcoming disappointment Creating new dreams Achieving goals We did it!

-Expressions of Belief:

-Introduction to diversity of practice in worship in different churches.

-Prayer and its importance for Christians, including different types of prayer (adoration, confession, thanksgiving, supplication), The Lord's Prayer, individual prayer, aids to prayer.